davep/delpa/webinfo-readme.txt

 ;;; Commentary:
 ;;
-;; Provides a simple command for getting information about a web server at a ;; given host, on a given port.
+;; Provides a simple command for getting header information from a web ;; server at a given host, on a given port.